How to get from Mexico City to Puebla?

 The easiest and fastest way to get to the city centre is to take an authorised taxi from right outside of CAPU bus terminal.
 If you have a sim card and data, you could also order an Uber.
 A ride to the city centre should cost around 80 MXN ($3.70).

-Since public transport is restricted from going through the city centre, you’ll have to get off in front of the convention centre and from there walk towards the Zocalo or main square for around 5-10 minutes.
+Since public transport is restricted from going into the city centre, you’ll have to get off in front of the convention centre and from there walk towards the main square for around 5-10 minutes.

 We are sorry that this post was not useful for you!